 Diana has most recently been involved with the A-League football series in athlete and on-field care.
 She has been the Australian Team Doctor for the Commonwealth Games and Medical Director of Triathlon at the Sydney 2000 Olympic Games.
 She was Medical Director of Triathlon Australia 1993-2002 and Australian Sailing doctor in the years leading up to the Sydney Olympics.
 She has been a member of the International Triathlon Union (ITU) Doping Commission and the ITU Medical Commission.
 She has been the Medical director of the Uncle Toby’s Surf Life Saving Ironman Series, the Devondale Women’s surf lifesaving series, the Triathlon Grand Prix, and many international World Cup and World Championship Triathlons.
 She has also worked with Rugby League, Rugby Union (Warringah RUFC), Track Cycling, Women’s Hockey, Judo, Rowing, Tennis, Gymnastics, Ballet and Modern Dance at an elite level.
 Diana has been the Medical Director for the "So You Think You Can Dance" TV show and is the Honorary Doctor for the Leichhardt Rowing club.

-Currently she is involved in research in, and the commercial application of, Stem Cell treatment for conditions such as Osteoarthritis and Tendinopathy.
+Currently she is involved in research in stem cell treatment for conditions such as Osteoarthritis and Tendinopathy.